DanielBarie/FritzingBuild/README.md

 So I decided to try this with a newer release of Ubuntu, here we go.

 # How ?
+We'll set up a sufficiently beefy VM and get going in there.
+No containerized building.

 ## Get build environment up and running
 Caveat: Ubuntu 22.04 is at node.js 12.22.9 so too low for qt to build some components (nodejs > 14 required, doesn't matter for us)
 - get Ubuntu 22.04 LTS